Airren/airren.github.io/content/blog/k8s_source_code_6.md

 ### Scheme

 Every set of controllers needs a `Scheme`, which provides mappings between Kinds and their corresponding Go types.
+The `Scheme` is simply a way to keep track of what Go type correspond to a given GVK.

+### Reconcile

+We return an empty result and no error,  which indicates to controller-runtime that we've successfully reconciled this object and don't need to try again until there's some changes.